“At that time (1873) one thousand pound beeves sold in San Antonio for $8 per head, sold in Wichita, Kansas for $23.80 per head.”

 At the end of the trail, cattle sold for $20.00 to $35.00 per head.
 At that time the cowboys were paid and turned loose.
 After months of monotonous work, dull food, and abstinence of all kinds, they got shaved and shorn, bought new clothes and gear, and often let off steam by drinking and gambling.
 End of the trail cowtowns were often known to be both decadent and violent, boasting numerous saloons, gambling halls, brothels.
 To curb this rowdiness, effective lawmen were needed.
 Some of the more famous of these were James Butler Hickok, Wyatt Earp, and Bat Masterson.
 After the cowboys had rested for several days they usually returned home with their wagons and horses.

 Most of the cattle along the trail were shipped out of Dodge City, Kansas along the railroad.
-However, as cattlemen learned of the of the great open ranges to the north, many began trailing their herds further into Nebraska, Wyoming, Montana, the Dakotas, and even as far north as Canada.
+However, as cattlemen learned of the great open ranges to the north, many began trailing their herds further into Nebraska, Wyoming, Montana, the Dakotas, and even as far north as Canada.

 Despite its popularity, traffic along the trail began to decline in 1885 due to the spreading use of barbed wire fences, the introduction of beefier cattle breeds, and the settlement of the frontier.
 But the biggest contributor to the trail’s demise were quarantines of Texas cattle due to the “Texas Fever” – a disease spread by a parasitic tick.
 Carried northward by longhorns, the disease decimated northern herds, causing many northern states and territories to ban Texas cattle.
 As a result, Texas congressman James Francis Miller, Art Lytle’s brother-in-law, introduced legislation that would have plotted a National Trail north of Texas under federal supervision, but the proposal did not pass.